-After a few originals like 'Last Orders' and a basic cover of Johnny Cash's 'Ring Of Fire', it’s time for the lads to make way for the veterans and heroes of many a punk band, the Dead Kennedys.
+After a few originals like 'Last Orders' and a basic cover of Johnny Cash's 'Ring Of Fire', its time for the lads to make way for the veterans and heroes of many a punk band, the Dead Kennedys.

 Having seen only Jello Biafra before with his spoken word show, and growing up listening to various Dead Kennedy albums, tonight was a much anticipated gig for me, and many others I assume as I look around.
 Many are old enough to have caught the band elsewhere in the past; the t shirts back this up showing tour dates from 2004 and the nineties, but with only half the original members playing tonight we shall see how the DKs get on.